-Your neck (cervical spine) is made up of vertebrae that extend from the skull to the upper torso.
+Your neck is made up of vertebrae that extend from the skull to the upper torso.
 Cervical disks absorb shock between the bones.
 The bones, ligaments, and muscles of your neck support your head and allow for motion.
 Any abnormalities, inflammation, or injury can cause neck pain or stiffness.

 Many people experience neck pain or stiffness in the neck occasionally.
 In many cases, it is due to poor posture, normal wear and tear, or overuse.
 Sometimes, neck pain is caused by injury from a fall, contact sports, or whiplash.